 Nintendo's Super Mario Run smartphone game makes global debut

-Nintendo Co.'s iconic Super Mario Bros. franchise made its smartphone debut Friday, marking the company's first independent foray into mobile gaming.
+Nintendo Co.'s iconic Super Mario Bros. franchise made its smartphone debut Friday in Japan, marking the company's first independent foray into mobile gaming.

 "Super Mario Run," a side-scrolling adventure game starring Nintendo's popular Italian mascot, will be available for Apple Inc.'s iPhones and iPads in 151 countries.
 A version for Android devices will be released at a later date.